Kenya Tanzania Road Trip itinerary

 Day 2.
 Samburu.

-Second day of your Kenya Tanzania trip, Breakfast at lodge and leave with lunch boxes as you head for a full day in Samburu with early morning and late afternoon game drives .Search for the “Stars of Samburu” that is ,rare liver red reticulated giraffe, Grevy’s Zebra, Beisa Oryx, Blue flanked Somali Ostrich, Vulturine uinea Fowl, Longneck Gerenuk.
+Second day of your Kenya Tanzania road trip, Breakfast at lodge and leave with lunch boxes as you head for a full day in Samburu with early morning and late afternoon game drives .Search for the “Stars of Samburu” that is ,rare liver red reticulated giraffe, Grevy’s Zebra, Beisa Oryx, Blue flanked Somali Ostrich, Vulturine uinea Fowl, Longneck Gerenuk.
 See braving lions on the grass, Cheetah, Leopards among plenty of other plains game. (optional visits to Samburu villages).
 All meals and overnight at Sarova Shaba Game Lodge / Similar.

 Samburu Village Tour, $25.